System security for watchOS

 iPhone Auto Unlock security policies

 Additional security policies apply to iPhone Auto Unlock with Apple Watch.
-Apple Watch can’t be used in place of Face ID on iPhone for other operations, such as Apple Pay or app authorizations.
+Apple Watch can’t be used in place of Face ID on iPhone for other operations, such as Apple Pay or app authorisations.
 When Apple Watch successfully unlocks a paired iPhone, the watch displays a notification and plays an associated haptic.
 If the user taps the Lock iPhone button in the notification, the watch sends the iPhone a lock command over BLE.
 When the iPhone receives the lock command, it locks and disables both Face ID and unlock using Apple Watch.
 The next iPhone unlock must be performed with the iPhone passcode.

 iPhone must have been unlocked using another method at least once after the associated Apple Watch was placed on wrist and unlocked.